Chrismarsh/CHM/docs/meshgen.rst

 Conversion
 ++++++++++
-1. Create mesh as normal with mesher
+1. Create mesh as normal with Mesher

 2. Create the CHM configuration mesh section using the .mesh and .param files as normal